 Although we wish for everyone to have access to our social stargazing events and enjoy the sky safely, we recognise that there is a risk of antisocial behaviour or harassment, and we will take measured steps to mitigate it.
-Any incident reported to an organiser will be treated seriously, and we will investigate thoroughly and potentially remove and ban:-
+Any incident reported to an organiser will be treated seriously, and we will investigate thoroughly and potentially remove and ban any guilty party.

-The organisers of the BSIA endeavour to be maximally democratic, unprejudiced and secular in the enforcement of this policy.
+The organisers of the BSIA (the ‘Unofficial Force’) endeavour to be maximally democratic, unprejudiced and secular in the enforcement of this policy.
 We invite your feedback and will consider amendments at our regular committee meetings.

 Additionally, touting for business, selling goods, using laser lights and flying drones are ban-worthy offenses and will not be tolerated at our meetings.
 Please do not bring any scooters, mopeds, vans or cars along the path to the Hub.
 There is plenty of places to leave these by the Monkey Gate.